lit-regensburg/samshee/README.md

 The first two validators (`illuminasamplesheetv2schema` and `illuminasamplesheetv2logic`) are highly recommended and are meant to enforce illumina® specifications so that the sample sheet is accepted by their tools.

+See "Validation" below for valid arguments for `validation`.

 ### Command line usage
 A sample sheet can also be linted and validated with the command line interface,